Nate53085/requiredenv/README.md

 ## basic usage

-- Create a file called required.env
+- Create a file in the root of your project called required.env
 - List environment variables by name that your care about (one per line) without values

 For example: